-Instructor: Dr. Andie Shabbar Time: M 3:30-5:30 PM Format : virtual " synchronistic and asynchronistic
+Instructor" Dr. Andie Shabbar Time" M 3:30-6:30 PM Format" virtual (synchronistic) + in-person

-Email: ashabba@uwo.ca Office hours: T 12:30-1:30
+Email: ashabba@uwo.ca Office hours: by appointment only

 Course Description

 How do virtual worlds mediate our experiences and expressions in the world?
 What is the sociopolitical relationship between society and virtual world technology, and how is this relationship being harnessed by institutions, artists, businesses, markets, and activists?
 Addressing these questions, we will examine the role of virtual worlds, virtual games, virtual reality, and other related technologies in a variety of contexts ranging from entrepreneurship and education to social justice issues and gender identity expression.
 As a study of principles and production, students will gain an understanding of theoretical and practical applications of virtual worlds and simulation spaces.
 Students will learn the techniques and critical skills required for creating and managing communities, identities and interactivity in virtual and online worlds.